-Having worked with companies across South Africa for 20 years, there are recurring challenges that we find crop up again and again across many sectors and industries.
+Having facilitated team builds for companies across South Africa for over 20 years, there are recurring challenges that we find crop up again and again, across many sectors and industries.

-One of these issues is the challenge of defective communication and addressing the damage that occurs when communication starts to break down.
+One of the serious issues we face time and time again is the challenge of addressing defective communication and the damage that occurs when communication between staff starts to break down.

 And it’s getting worse …

-New forms of communication and the increasing reliance on social media and messaging platforms to quickly ‘get the message across’ with minimal fuss, is creating real problems and issues for organisations.
+New forms of communication and the increasing reliance on social media and messaging platforms to quickly ‘get the message across’ with minimal fuss, are creating real problems and issues for organisations.

 As Simon Sinek points out, effective communication requires a meeting of minds and is ‘messy’.
 To reach consensus and connect, people need to converse in a meaningful way so as to ensure that issues are properly covered and